prajitdas/EBXPrivacy/README.md

 LBE Privacy Guard also features malware protection and data traffic control.
 Some consider the closed source code of Chinese origin to be a problem.

-The members of the PDroid family and XPrivacy hardly use any memory, but LBE Privacy Guard does.
+The members of the PDroid family and EBXPrivacy hardly use any memory, but LBE Privacy Guard does.

 The *CyanogenMod Incognito Mode* seems not to be fine grained and provides only privacy for personal data, like contacts, if the associated content provider chooses to do so.